6 Seriously Good Day Trips (90 Mins) From Paris

 Visit the fairytale Château de Chantilly and stroll through atmospheric Senlis.

 Stepping into the Château de Chantilly is like walking into a living painting.
-Wander through its jaw-dropping gardens, crafted by André Le Nôtre, and marvel at the château's intricate architecture.
+Check out the stunning gardens, crafted by André Le Nôtre, and the château's intricate architecture.

 Don't skip the Musée Condé, home to one of France's most impressive art collections, featuring works by Raphael and Delacroix.

-Just a stone's throw from Chantilly is the charming town of Senlis.
+Just a stone's throw from Chantilly is the town of Senlis.
 Picture narrow cobblestone streets, Gallo-Roman towers, and the stunning Cathédrale Notre-Dame de Senlis.
-It's like stepping back in time, minus the plague and questionable hygiene.
+Worth a visit.

-I recommend you book ahead (and skip the line) or maybe even take a private tour.
+I highly recommend that you book ahead (and skip the line) or maybe even take a private tour.
 Check out these options:

 02—